skills/code-with-codespaces/.github/steps/2-custom-image.md

    Note the image being used is the default image provided for GitHub Codespaces.
 It includes runtimes and tools for Python, Node.js, Docker, and more.
 See the full list here: https://aka.ms/ghcs-default-image.
 Your development team can use any custom image that has the necessary prerequisites installed.
 For more information, see [codespace image](https://aka.ms/configure-codespace).

-1. Wait about 20 seconds then refresh this page (the one you're following instructions from).
-[GitHub Actions](https://docs.github.com/en/actions) will automatically update to the next step.
+1. With our dev container configuration committed, Mona will begin checking your work.
+Give her a moment to provide feedback and the next learning steps.